lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 **Configuring the gaming server:**

-- Login to your AWS account and subscribe to the [NVIDIA Gaming PC – Windows Server 2019](https://aws.amazon.com/marketplace/pp/prodview-xrrke4dwueqv6?ref_=beagle) g4dn.xlarge AMI (which features the NVIDIA T4 GPU) from the AWS Marketplace (click on the different regions to compare hourly prices).
+- Login to your AWS account, go to the AWS Marketplace and subscribe to the [NVIDIA Gaming PC – Windows Server 2019 g4dn.xlarge AMI](https://aws.amazon.com/marketplace/pp/prodview-xrrke4dwueqv6?ref_=beagle) (which features the NVIDIA T4 GPU).

+**Hint:** Click on the different regions to compare hourly prices.

 - Once done, you can launch your instance with the following settings: